 The most important element to keep in mind is to speak about the person who died and their family in a caring and honoring manner.
-At the same time let the child know that if they themselves ever struggle with their feelings, there is always help available.
+At the same time, let the child know that if they themselves ever struggle with their feelings, there is always help available.

 A suicide death of a family member or close friend will certainly lead to a deeper and more emotional conversation for both of you than a death of someone less familiar.
-If possible, find a comfortable place to sit and start by letting your child know that you are OK and would like to talk to them about something.
+If possible, find a comfortable place to sit and start by letting your child know that you are okay and would like to talk to them about something.
 For example, “David, I have some very sad news to share with you.
 First of all, I am all right and you will be all right.
 I wanted to let you know that your cousin died last night.”
-Talking about the death of someone less close and familiar will perhaps lead to a different conversation, but children still need the reassurance that they are safe and will have time to process feelings should they arise.
+Talking about the death of someone less close and familiar will perhaps lead to a different conversation, but children still need the reassurance that they are safe and will have time/space to process feelings should they arise.

-Talking about suicide loss with children is on a “need to know” basis.
+Talking about suicide loss with children is on a “need-to-know” basis.
 In the case of Robin Williams’ death, some children will not know him or know of his death.
 Others will just say off-handedly, “My friend posted a RIP to Robin Williams on Instagram”.
-However, if a child asks about how Robin Williams died, then there is a need to know and need to talk with your child.
+However, if a child asks about how Robin Williams died, then there is a need-to-know and need to talk with your child.

 WYG: I know that many of our readers have young children.
 Should parents wait until their child is a certain age before talking to them about suicide?

-Sarah: This again is based on a need to know basis and a child’s questions.
+Sarah: This again is based on a need-to-know basis and a child’s questions.
 Most young children who have heard about a celebrity’s death will mainly be interested in talking about the actor and his life, and that it is sad that they died.
 Reflecting back their feelings and agreeing that it is very sad when someone dies may be as much as the child needs.
-However, if a child asks about how he died, that may be an entrée into talking about suicide.
+However, if a child asks about how he died, that may be an entrance into talking about suicide.
 For example, “What I read is that Robin Williams died by suicide.
 Suicide is when someone makes their own body stop working.”
 Parents can use this as a teachable moment.

 But for children of any age, parents can help build resilience and support by asking children about who they would talk with in difficult times.
 If they had a big feeling that they needed to share, who would they share it with?
 Parents can also help explore ways to self-calm in a healthy way.
-Starting very early on, parents can give the message that no question is off limits—we as parents may not know the answer, but we welcome all questions.
+Starting very early on, parents can give the message that no question is off limits.
+We as parents may not know the answer, but we welcome all questions.

 WYG: Once you have opened the discussion with your child, what are the most important things to make sure your child understands?

 Sarah: This is based on developmental stage, but the most important part is reinforcing that they are safe and that you are safe.
 No one thing causes suicide, and suicide is a relatively rare event.
 We do know that usually someone who dies by suicide had a “mental illness,” that their brain was not working properly.
 Some explain by equating it with a heart attack: “Have you ever heard of a heart attack?
-Well, in this case it was not a hear t attack, but a kind of brain attack.
+Well, in this case it was not a heart attack, but a kind of brain attack.
 His brain was not working properly, and he chose to make his body stop working."

 WYG: How much information is too much?
 If a child doesn’t ask about questions, should I say anything at all?

-If you hear an older teen sharing a lot of details with a younger child, you may want to practice “protective interrupting”—gently letting the teen know that though this is an important topic, they may want to continue to share when there are fewer folks around.
+If you hear an older teen sharing a lot of details with a younger child, you may want to practice “protective interrupting”: that is, gently letting the teen know that, though this is an important topic, they may want to continue to share when there are fewer folks around.
 Check in later with that teen to see if they have anything they want to discuss or process.
 Also, suggesting to a teen not to share graphic details about a suicide death on social media is another way of protective interrupting—or coaching.

 WYG: Robin Williams was such a funny, outwardly happy guy.
 I imagine it could be scary for a child to think that someone who didn’t seem sad or unhappy could die by suicide.
 How do you address that concern?

 Sarah: Gosh, another great question.
 First, let your child know that their question is a good one.
 We never know everything that is going on with someone, and many people keep their most private feelings just between them and their closest family and friends.
 You may want to say that you do believe he loved making movies and making people laugh.
 How he died does not mean that he was not funny and happy much of his life.
-It does mean that at the end of his life he struggled with mental illness, his brain was not working well, and he thought there was nothing to do that could help him.
+It does mean that, at the end of his life, he struggled with mental illness; his brain was not working well, and he thought there was nothing to do that could help him.
 Remind them again that we always have a choice to take care of ourselves.
 Once again, review the folks whom they can talk with and then the things that they can do to help themselves during a tough time.

 WYG: I am sure some kids will have a lot of questions about suicide.
 What are some of the most common questions a parent should be prepared for?

-WYG: You have covered some of the “Dos” in talking to kids about suicide.
-Are there any “Don’ts” we should be aware of when it comes to discussing suicide with children?
+WYG: You have covered some of the “dos” in talking to kids about suicide.
+Are there any “don’ts” we should be aware of when it comes to discussing suicide with children?

 WYG: If my child was a big fan of Robin Williams and seems especially upset about his death, are there any suggestions or activities you can recommend?

 Sarah: I keep going back to Mrs. Doubtfire.
 I love seeing Robin Williams putting on his mask and becoming an awkward and loveable woman.
-I think it is a movie about love, hope and family connection.
-I think Robin would want us to remember him for his life rather than his death.
-I will remember him as Mrs. Doubtfire.
+I think it is a movie about love, hope, and family connection.
+I think Robin would want us to remember him for his life rather than his death; I will remember him as Mrs. Doubtfire.

-Why would you not want this great grief info coming straight to your inbox?!
+Why would you not want this great grief info coming straight to your inbox!?
 Subscribe to get our posts by email.